ulthiel/Magma-UT/Readme.md

 Magma-UT is supposed to work on all operating systems supported by Magma, i.e. Linux, macOS, and Windows.

-### Running Magma-UT
+## Running Magma-UT

 1. I assume you have [Magma](http://magma.maths.usyd.edu.au/magma/) installed and working, i.e. when you enter ```magma``` in a terminal, Magma will start.
 It's easiest when you add the Magma directory to your PATH environment variable.
+It's best when you have a recent Magma version (I have tested 2.25).
 2. To get Magma-UT you can either:
    * Download the most recent release (simplest);
    * Clone the Git repository using ```git clone https://github.com/ulthiel/Magma-UT.git``` (recommended).